getpawprint/slate/source/includes/_insurance.md

 ]
 ```

-Gets a summary of the user's existing insurance claims.
+Gets a summary of all of the user's existing insurance claims.

 ### HTTP Request
 `GET /user/claim`